 The level of a pupil's need, as defined through the Local Authority Banding mechanism, determines the additional funding received by the school.
-The school 'Provision Map' (i.e. the graduated response matched to need) then matches the necessary levels of support to classes, groups or individual pupils.
-This ensures individual students access to an appropriate curriculum offer.
-If banding is ever considered not to effectively reflect a student's needs this would be challenged through the Annual Review process.
+The school Provision Map (i.e. the graduated response matched to need) then matches the necessary levels of support to classes, groups or individual pupils.
+This ensures individual pupils access to an appropriate curriculum offer.
+If banding is ever considered not to effectively reflect a pupil's needs this would be challenged through the Annual Review process.